Vauxhall Grandland X SUV (2017 - ) review

-The Grandland X is based on the same platform as the Peugeot 3008, but you’d never know it from the outside.
+The Grandland X is based on the same mechanical bits as the Peugeot 3008, but you’d never know it from the outside.
 The two cars could hardly look more different.
 To some, the Vauxhall may look rather more conservative than some of its rivals, but there’s no denying it’s a smart car.
 Across the range, you get the smart chromed wings on the grille that flank the Vauxhall badge and link it to the headlamps, as well as front fog lamps.

 We think it’s well worth upgrading from the basic SE model, as higher trim levels get more chrome trim (on the front and rear skid plates, and in the door handles, as well as around the side windows, for example), tinted rear windows and puddle lights on the side mirrors.
-Top-spec Elite Nav models also come with full LED headlamps.
+Top-spec Ultimate Nav models also come with full LED headlamps.

 What's the interior like?